 While the typical Catalyzer Award has been in the range of $25,000 for a one year project, based on the significance of the project and its innovative attributes, larger amounts may be considered.
 International collaborations are strongly encouraged and will be prioritized.
 F&A to NU is not allowable.
 Requests may be made for less than $25k.

-Applications will be accepted immediately and up to June 1, 2020.
+Applications will be accepted on a rolling basis.
 Funding decisions will be swift.

 Review process and notification: All eligible applications will be peer-reviewed.
 Review criteria will include overall impact, investigator(s), significance, innovation, approach, environment.

 Application MaterialsTo complete this application, you will need to be prepared to upload the following materials.